 While you’re reading this interview with Ben Barnes, who talked exclusively to Brief Take about his role on Marvel’s The Punisher as Billy Russo, try to picture these incredible, in-depth answers but with a mellifluous English accent.
 Got it?
-Okay, now you’re free to experience this deep dive into season two of Marvel’s The Punisher (recently proclaimed by IMDB as the most popular series in the world right now) by a most talented performer.
-He also discusses some future aspirations that sound like a fascinating for such a versatile performer.
+Okay, now you’re free to experience this deep dive into season 2 of Marvel’s The Punisher (recently proclaimed by IMDb as the most popular series in the world right now) by a most talented performer.
+He also discusses some future aspirations that sound like a fascinating trip for such a versatile talent.

 The following is a condensed and edited version of our exclusive interview with the charming Ben Barnes.

 Brief Take: Congratulations on the series!
 Watching season 2 is such a visceral experience.

 Ben Barnes: I felt like the first season we were so physically exhausted by the time we came to the end, because we spent the last couple of weeks shooting the finale episode with the huge fight on the carousel.
 I was just battered and bruised and exhausted from that.
 I felt like I earned my stripes when you shoot something with that kind of physical and military aspect.
 But this season, I didn’t have very much hand-to-hand fighting, there’s obviously all these little trip hazards along the way, but equally intensive from an emotional, psychological aspect.
 My adrenaline would build up and instead of worrying about, you know, being punched in the face by Jon (Bernthal), I would be worried about not being able to reach the kind of histrionic states that were demanded in the scripts.
 I remember very vividly some of the breakdown scenes and the scenes of confusion, and it was very vulnerable.
 I tried to make them a bit different from each other as well.
 And I remember the enormous pressure of reaching those emotional places, and I took something of the, as you say, emotional exhaustion with me afterwards.